theloneexplorerquest/study-notes/DDIA/Encoding and Evolution.md

 1. XML: verbose and complicated
 2. JSON: build-in support in web broswer and simplicity.
 Problems:
 1. a lot of ambiguity: XML and CSV cannot distinguish between number and string.
 Json don't distinguish integers and float-point numbers.
-There is problem with large number as well.
+There is problem with large number as well, no precision specified.
-2. JSON and XML don't support for binary string, waste data size.
+2. JSON and XML don't support for binary string only support unicode, waste data size.
 3. CSV does not have any schema.
+If application add new rows or column, you have to handle that change manually.

 ### Binary encoding
 For data that is used only internally, there is less pressure to use a common denominator encoding format.

-An example is JSON MessagePack.
+For small dataset, the gain are small, but once you get into TB, the choice of data format will have big impact.

+Because JSON and XML do not prescribe a schema, they need to include all the object field names within the encoded data.

+JSON MessagePack is binary version of JSON, a bit less space used.

-### Thrift and Protocol Buffers
+### Thrift and Protocol Buffers （binary encoding）
 Both require a schema for any data that is encoded.
 Thrift and Protocol come with code generation tool that takes a shema def and produce class that implement the schema.

-Thrift binary protocol has no field names, however they have tags, shorter.
+Thrift binary protocol has no field names, however they have tags（less space needed）, shorter.
 Compact protocol pack field type and tag number into single bytes and variable-length integers.

+Thrift CompactProtocol is equal to BinaryProtocol.
 Protocal Buffer is very similar to Compact protocol pack.

+Field encoded as reqiured and optional have no difference in encoding, required enable a runtime check if field is not set.
 ### field tags and schema evolution
 Field tags are critical to the meaning of encoded data: field name can be changed, field tag cannot be changed.